houndhunger/django-restaurant-web-and-booking/README.md

 ## Structure
 ### Interaction Design
 - **Navigation Bar**
   - The fully responsive navigation bar is present on all pages, providing links to Home, and Menu.
-For signed-in users, the navigation bar shows links to Make a Reservation, My Reservations, Contact, Profile and Sign out.
-For those not signed in user navigation bar shows links to Sign in, Sign up and Make Reservation which leads to Sign in.
+For signed-in users, the navigation bar shows links to Make a Reservation, "My Reservations", Contact and "Sign Out".
+For those not signed in user navigation bar shows links to "Sign In", "Sign Up" and "Make Reservation" which leads to "Sign In".
 Profile and Log out.
 It ensures easy navigation across devices and maintains a consistent user experience.

  ![Nav Bar](docs/images/navigation-bar-image.png)
 - **Reservation Management**
   - Customers can make, view, update, and cancel reservations through a user-friendly interface.
 This feature helps users to manage their dining plans effectively and receive confirmation emails for their bookings.